knot-games/cloud-tycoon/docs/gameplay.md

 ## MVP

 The MVP of this game is to get a level one built, which takes place in a garage.
-At level one, we are only offering one facility (your garage), one product (app hosting), one customer level (small businesses), and a limited shop.
+At level one, we are only offering one facility (your garage), one product (app hosting), one customer level (small businesses), a few limited events and a limited shop.
 Additional gameplay elements can be added if time still remains after level one is completed.

 ## GamePlay Elements